mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Whole of Lansdown roed cycle route is full of multiple tree roots and potholes.
+It is overgrown with poor markings.
+Dangerous for cyclists and pedestrians.
+Right of way for cyclists on the cycle path also changes once on lansdown road which is confusing and dangerous., 17th November :- [8427833](https://www.fixmystreet.com/report/8427833)
 - Drain completely blocked with mud, 16th November :- [8427629](https://www.fixmystreet.com/report/8427629)
 - Lots of pot holes just befor traffic lights, 16th November :- [8427448](https://www.fixmystreet.com/report/8427448)
 - Drain cover has sunken at Pirton Corner, 16th November :- [8427195](https://www.fixmystreet.com/report/8427195)